bluebillywig/bbnativeplayersdk/common_documentation/Outstream/Outstream.md

 - adsystem_is_lat: limit ad tracking (Boolean)
 - adsystem_ppid: publisher-provided id

+### End screen

+When the outstream ad doesn't collapse on end, an end screen will we shown.
+The end screen will either show a placeholder or a companion ad.
+The companion ad must exist in the VAST and be of type mediumRectangle with the size 300 x 250.
+If there is no companion ad a placeholder will be shown.

+The following AdUnit properties will be used to draw the end screen:

+- 'Placeholder background color'
+- 'Placeholder text' - text displayed
+- 'Placeholder text color' - text color (will default to black or white (depending on the background color) if text color is not set)

+*Note:* on iOS the placeholder is not tappable as the iOS IMA SDK doesn't expose the clickthrough url of the original ad.
+Set your placeholder text accordingly.
 ### Unsupported

 Some of the features of our web-based outstream offering are not (yet) supported in Native.
 For instance: